feconroses/Linux-Server-Configuration/README.md

 ## Setting up a subdomain

-Already had the domain https://growthandtraction.com, so I decided to use a subdomain catalog.growthandtraction for this catalog app.
+Already had the domain https://growthandtraction.com, so I decided to use a subdomain catalog.growthandtraction for serving this catalog app.
 Created a A record and pointed it to the server in Digital Ocean.

 ## Configuring SSL